Pipeline Technical Director

 - Proficiency in Linux

-- Experience with one or more of Maya, Nuke, Houdini, Mari, Katana, RenderMan or similar applications.
+- Experience in one or more of Maya, Nuke, Houdini, Mari, Katana, RenderMan, Shotgun or similar

 - Ability to communicate cross-discipline and provide innovative solutions to pipeline issues.